Guide to the National Student Survey: FAQs

 When does the survey take place at LSE?

-The survey runs from the beginning of January until the end of April.
+The survey will run from w/c 10 February 2020 until the end of April.

 How long does it take to complete the survey?